Neville Markham

 Neville Evelyn Markham (1 February 1926 – 26 April 2000) was a South African cricketer who played first-class cricket for Natal from 1951 to 1957.

 Markham was a right-arm fast bowler and useful tail-end batsman.
 He took his best first-class bowling figures of 6 for 77 on his debut in 1951–52 against Western Province.
 His highest score was 78, also against Western Province, in 1955–56, when he also took 3 for 29 and 3 for 43 in an innings victory for Natal.

 His older brother Lawrence, known as "Fish", played one Test match for South Africa in 1949.
-Both brothers were born in Swaziland Protectorate.
+Both brothers were born in Swaziland Protectorate, and died in Pietermaritzburg a few months apart.